HP85-NL/Last-Mile-Delivery-Analytics-/README.md

-# Patel-Delivers-Analytics — Last-Mile Delivery Analytics Platform
+# Last-Mile Delivery Analytics - Dutch Logistics Platform

 > **1 in 10 parcels fails on first delivery attempt in the Netherlands.**
 > This project finds exactly where, exactly why, and what three actions recover **€146M in value at industry scale** — built end-to-end with Python, MySQL, SQL, and Power BI.